DCotterill/halixia-hugo/content/ma/running-for-fun-2108.md

 layout: static
 ---

-Not all running needs to be serious
+Not all running needs to be serious.

 Taking part in fun runs is a great way to promote fitness, enjoy community spirit, and support charitable causes.